Formerly the Aboriginal Cultural Heritage Program.

-This program supports Aboriginal projects that involve the safeguarding of traditions and culture, including language; traditional knowledge and skills; storytelling, music, games and other pastimes; knowledge of the landscape; customs, cultural practices and beliefs; food customs; and living off the land.
+This program supports Indigenous projects that involve the safeguarding of traditions and culture, including language; traditional knowledge and skills; storytelling, music, games and other pastimes; knowledge of the landscape; customs, cultural practices and beliefs; food customs; and living off the land.

 There is one deadline annually: May 20

 The maximum project funding available is $15,000.
 For projects that involve recognizing and celebrating traditional culture in events of short-term duration, the maximum funding is $1,000.
 While projects can be funded up to 100% of eligible costs, applicants are strongly encouraged to show other contributions, either financial or in-kind.

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free